isomerpages/ogp-buildforgood/_projects/MediClear.md

 ### Proposed Solution

-A standalone web application that allows users to upload their reports/results (image or pdf) and it will generate a simplified version of their medical results using Large Language Models (LLM).
+A standalone web application that allows users to upload their reports/results (image or pdf) and generate a simplified version of their medical results using Large Language Models (LLM).
 Patients data will not be stored, and it'll help patients better understand their health reports and test results.